kailash-manasarovar/statement/docs/timeline/2026/march.md

 ## Sadhvi Bhagawati Saraswati's shawl

-- The pattern on the brown shawl looks like the image I saw close to the holy of holies in August 2025 with Alma.
+- The pattern on the brown shawl looks like the image I saw at [the holy of holies in August 2025](../2025/august.md#alma-and-i-go-to-the-tunnels) with Alma.
 - I'm amazed.
-- I've no idea what this means, but it might explain why I couldn't leave the darshan garden for ages and just stood there while everyone left.
+- I've no idea what this means, but it might explain why I couldn't leave the darshan garden for ages, and just stood there while everyone left.

 ## No room for form - Rumi
 <i>